Skip to content

 "A heavier car always rolls faster down a ramp"

 Not always.
-On a smooth, low-friction ramp, a heavier car and a lighter car often arrive at the bottom at almost the same time because gravity pulls them down equally.
+On a smooth, low-friction ramp, a heavier car and a lighter car often arrive at the bottom at almost the same time because gravity makes all objects speed up at the same rate when they're rolling or falling freely.
 The weight only matters when friction comes into play.
 Kids assume "heavier means faster" but the test will sometimes surprise them.
 That's the point of running the experiment instead of just guessing.

 ×